 Too many UI tests: CSS and XPath locations in the UI change often.
 If QA teams target attributes like these in automated tests, it can lead to false positives and continued maintenance when the changes weaken or break the tests.
 Hence, the bottom-up strategy is vital that demands a unit level testing of APIs, which makes the testing more consistent.

 Lack of transparency: Test automation can lack visibility when different teams are using different, disconnected automation strategies.
-For teams that work remotely, using different test automation frameworks, getting insights on the total testing quality can become challenging.
+For teams that work remotely, using different microservices test automation framework, getting insights on the total testing quality can become challenging.

 Adapting to the culture shifting: Adopting test automation requires a culture shift, an evolution of behavior and thinking.
 Often, team members and stakeholders look at throwing tools at a problem, which doesn’t fix the underlying mindset.